richardeschloss/nuxt-stories/README.md

 ...
 ```

+Other options include: (see `nuxt.config` in `gh-pages` branch for example usage)
+- `storiesDir`: if your stories directory relative to src directory (omit the "/" prefix).
+Default to ".stories"
+- `storiesAnchor`: where you want the stories routes to start (defaults to whatever storiesDir is)

 2. Tell Nuxt to include the .stories routes: (only needed if you want to create a .stories/index.html file.
 See NOTES below for known quirks and workarounds)

 ```